The Good, The Bad and The Ugly - Review (scherpschutter)

 # Ecstasy on the Altar of Death

 The Good, the Bad and the Ugly is an assured work, made by a film maker at the peak of his art.
 The movie has been called a comical nightmare as well as a study of the horrors of war.
 It is deeply rooted in the tradition of the picaresque novel and the commedia dell’arte, two Latin literary traditions.
 The picaresque story of three adventurers chasing the same treasure is punctuated by brief but poignant images of the war.
 We catch glimpses of executions, humiliations and torture, and it all culminates in this protracted scene of the trench war at Langstone Bridge.
 The cruelty of the war also defines the morality of the movie, and the characters involved in it.
 The three men can be real bastards, but the war is shown as an inferno of destruction and pain.
-However, Chris Frayling has pointed out that the war, perversely, also intervenes to save lives: a mysterious Confederate death wagon appears from nowhere when Tuco is about to kill Blondie, distracting his attention, a mortar shell breaks the beam from which Blondie is about to be hanged, etc. This is the true absurdity of the war, and of life.
+Ironically the war also intervenes to save lives: a mysterious Confederate death wagon appears from nowhere when Tuco is about to kill Blondie, a mortar shell breaks the beam from which Blondie is about to be hanged, etc. This is the true absurdity of the war, and of life.
 Blowing up the bridge, basically a selfish act (“If those idiots stop fighting, we can cross the river”), also becomes an act of mercy: thanks to Blondie and Tuco the sympathetic Union officer, the ‘philosopher’ of the movie, can rest in peace.
 This idea of life by destruction, is mirrored in the famous ‘ecstasy of gold’ scene, with a greedy and ecstatic Tuco running in circles, looking for a name that can change his life in the midst of this altar of death, the cemetery called Sad Hill.

 # The characters